 Also, feet close to the edge of the frame help provide much needed support as many individuals bust their frames while attempting to get in and out of bed.
 This happens because during this motion all of the body weight is being concentrated in one area which causes great stress on the frame.
 This repeated motion day after day is extremely hard on the bed frame; especially one that doesn’t have the proper edge and middle support.

 A majority of frames are held together using keyhole notches or little holes that allow you to quickly snap the frame into a preset desired position; twin, full, queen, or king.
 They often times come with plastic inserts or nuts and bolts that keep the frame locked into place.
 Other ways to quickly assemble bed frames is by using C-Clamps to hold together the center supports.
 C-Clamps allow the steel cross bars to telescope to various bed widths but must be measured to determine proper frame width.

 The heaviest duty frames are held together using bolts & nuts.
 Although you may give up some versatility of not being able to do multiple sizes if the frame does not have numerous holes for various bed widths or the cross bars come in a predetermined size.
 Owners of solid nonadjustable cross support bars will receive the extra strength rarely found in one size fits all frames.
-These heaviest of frames typically held together with nuts, bolts, and lock washers.

 Type of Steel